LucasFinney/TheFarmerWasReplaced/README.md

 - Edit scripts under `SaveX/` and use the game to run/test changes — the `__builtins__.py` file is a type-hint shim only.
 - Avoid committing `save.json` (contains local UI state).
 It's listed in `.gitignore`.

+## TO DO
+- Automate crop selection based on player inventory?
+(IE. Check what's running low and adjust planting procedure accordingly)

 Progress log

 - Added `.github/copilot-instructions.md` to describe workspace-specific guidance for AI agents.